iisaacjohn/smartFitness/README.md

 * Frontend: Flutter
 * Backend: Firebase
 * Database: Cloud Firestore (NoSQL)
-Other Tools: AI and RAG models
+* Other Tools: YOLOv8, RAG models, and GenAI tools

 #### Code is not dispalyed for security and database protection purposes.